Nour-Al-Hazzouri/odin_testing-practice/README.md

-# Webpack Merge

-This repo is designed to be a template for webpack-merge to re-use config instead of constantly re-configuring it.
+# Odin Testing Practice

+This repo contains many exercises for the purpose of practicing `jest` and `TDD` approach.

+All code is in `./src/`